-The kinematic model created achieved the goal of proving knowledge such that we were able to make design choices and set-up a concept of a large deformable hydrostatic bearing.
+The kinematic model created achieved the goal of providing knowledge such that we were able to make design choices and set-up a concept of a large deformable hydrostatic bearing.
 The implementation of deformable hydrostatic slippers with a rubber support and cross flexures as compliant pivots were good additions and allowed for large wavy guiding surfaces to be followed.
 These however introduced many assumptions which were not thoroughly investigated.
-Similarly the internal stress levels are non-negligible but interest was directed more at proof of concept rather than into feasibility, therefor this was not done up until the very end.
+Similarly the internal stress levels are non-negligible but interest was directed more at proof of concept rather than into feasibility of the slipper support.
+Therefore, this was only investigated marginally.
 The complete model was put together as a design tool to set-up a demonstrator which was to be created as a verification of the model.
-Due to difficulties connecting the many models into one and implementing the cross flexures, with many design choices still left open, a verification on the model was no longer possible within this project.
+Due to difficulties connecting the many models into one and implementing the cross flexures, with many design choices still left open, a verification through testing of a demonstrator was no longer possible within this project.
 The graphical user interface does provide visualization of the results of the model.
 It directly shows the relation between slipper compliance, waviness and slipper size as given by the deformation criteria.
 Slipper size, in turn directly relates to the flexure angles, which in combination with the load criteria allowed for a analytic stress analysis.
 This is the main working principle behind the complete model shown in figure 8.3.